-My name is pronounced leh-LEH-thuh and since I’ve been consistently calling myself Le’letha for about a decade now I answer to it just fine.
+My name is pronounced leh-LEH-thuh and since I’ve been consistently calling myself Le’letha for almost half my life now I answer to it just fine.
 I’m female and lesbian, trending towards asexual.

 I live in an oversized, overheated state in the U.S.; it's obsessed with American football and more embarrassing than the neighbors.
 I probably would have left a long time ago were it not that I live in a city where live music is standard, there's always something geeky going on somewhere, and the weather is gorgeous if you like 75-degree Decembers.
 Which I do.
 (If you're trying to do timezone math from this, I'm on what the US calls Central Time; that's GMT -6 for the rest of the world.)

 I’m easily annoyed by crossover/OC romances; flat dumb plots including the inevitable high school AU; plagiarism; writing or stickers in/on books; people who dog-ear pages; homophobes; racists; instant-message-speak; online social networking sites; bad spelling and/or grammar in an age where browsers come with spell-checkers built in.
 There is no longer an excuse.

 I’m a librarian.
 I love cats – when I was a kid I wanted to be a cat when I grew up, and it’s still a good plan – and cats generally like me too.
 I drink too much Dr. Pepper and play too much Solitaire.
 I play a mean game of Scrabble, and I'm good at crosswords.
 I’m horribly nearsighted; without my glasses I am useless.
 I like replying to reviews.
 I’m a night owl, mornings are for morning people, which I am not.